 Pinterest used to show search results based on the most recent pins with specific hashtags.
 This search feature doesn’t seem to be working properly anymore, so you can totally skip adding hashtags on Pinterest.
 They don’t work as hashtags, the platform shows the same results as it shows for the respective keywords without the hashtag.

 A great way to improve the rankings of your pins is by working on the overall account quality, which includes several sub-factors:

 – how consistent is your activity on Pinterest.
 Content creators are recommended to save a new pin (fresh content) at least once a week.
 If you don’t have enough of your own content to pin every day, your content curator’s skills will be also appreciated;

-2. Quality of your Pin Images
+9. Work on the Quality of your Pin Images

 Here is my post with some fundamental recommendations in regards to the design of pin images that will work for you as traffic generators on Pinterest.

 Images that are not designed with these tips in mind, will have a hard time ranking, no matter how much work you do on the SEO part for each pin.

 If you use low-quality, pixelated, horizontal images as pins, most probably they will never get enough user engagement and the search results will not show them high.